 Bid target Telecom Italia's auditors meet before key board meeting -sources

-MILAN, Nov 25 (Reuters) - Telecom Italia's auditors and risk committee will examine its financial health on Thursday ahead of a board meeting which could decide the future of Italy's biggest phone group and its chief executive, sources told Reuters.
+MILAN, Nov 25 (Reuters) - Telecom Italia's (TIM) TLIT.MI auditors and risk committee will examine its financial health on Thursday ahead of a board meeting which could decide the future of Italy's biggest phone group and its chief executive, two sources told Reuters.

 Vivendi is pushing for change at the helm of TIM after two profit warnings since July, partly due to a costly deal with sport streaming service DAZN to screen Italy's top soccer matches, which failed to boost its revenue.